This post was originally published in July 2015 and has since been expanded and updated.

 Network security is a good business case for Spark’s machine learning capabilities.
 Utilizing various components of the Spark stack, security providers can conduct real-time inspections of data packets for traces of malicious activity.
 At the front end, Spark Streaming allows security analysts to check against known threats prior to passing the packets on to the storage platform.
 Upon arrival in storage, the packets undergo further analysis via other stack components such as MLlib.
 Thus security providers can learn about new threats as they evolve—staying ahead of hackers while protecting their clients in real-time.

-Among Spark’s, most notable features are its capability for interactive analytics.
+Among Spark’s, most notable features is its capability for interactive analytics.
 MapReduce was built to handle batch processing, and SQL-on-Hadoop engines such as Hive or Pig are frequently too slow for interactive analysis.
 However, Apache Spark is fast enough to perform exploratory queries without sampling.
 Spark also interfaces with a number of development languages including SQL, R, and Python.
 By combining Spark with visualization tools, complex data sets can be processed and visualized interactively.

 Debuting in April or May of this year, the next version of Apache Spark (Spark 2.0) will have a new feature—Structured Streaming—that will give users the ability to perform interactive queries against live data.
 Combining live streaming with other types of data analysis, Structured Streaming is predicted to provide a boost to Web analytics by allowing users to run interactive queries against a Web visitor’s current session.
 It could also be used to apply machine learning algorithms to live data.
-In this scenario, the algorithms would be trained on old data and then redirected to incorporate new—and potentially learn from it—as it enters the memory.
+In this scenario, the algorithms would be trained on old data and then redirected to incorporate new—and potentially learn it—as it enters the memory.

 That’s where fog computing and Apache Spark come in.